noshikchowdary/etl_pipeline_airflow/README.md

-# 🚀 Modern ELT Pipeline with Airflow and db
+# 🚀 Modern ELT Pipeline with Airflow and dbt

 A production-grade ELT (Extract, Load, Transform) pipeline demonstrating modern data engineering practices.
 This project showcases a complete data pipeline using industry-standard tools and best practices.